CuriosityWeekends/clock-in/README.md

 2. Extract the contents to any folder.
 3. Open the extracted folder and navigate to the dist directory.
 4. Launch the Clock In application inside dist.
-5. You’ll see a confirmation message once the app starts.